pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_create_cluster.md

 _This lab is based on regular UCS servers, however, CCP in combination with Cisco hyperconverged infrastructure - Hyperflex results in best in class performance.
 CCP can automatically provision dynamic persistent volumes directly on Hyperflex, rather on vmware, bypassing extra layer of virtualisation._

-- Step 3 - Node configuration - here you can configure node sizing, pass access information such as public SSH key, Load-Balancer VIP, subnet for PODs, enable service-mesh based on Istio 1.0 and finally provide rigths for managing kubernetes clusters in AWS public cloud.
+- Step 3 - Node configuration - here you can configure node sizing, provide access information such as public SSH key, Load-Balancer VIP, subnet for PODs.

+**Do not** enable service-mesh based on Istio 1.0 and finally provide rigths for managing kubernetes clusters in AWS public cloud.

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp-create-cluster-step3-1.png">